ls1intum/apollon-ios-module/docs/developer/developer_docs.md

             @ViewBuilder content: () -> Content)
 ```

-## Adding a New Diagram Type
+## Adding a new Diagram Type

 In this section, we will look at how you can add a new diagram type.
-For this, we will go through each module of the package and discuss what needs to be added.
+For this, we will go through each module of the package and discuss what needs to be added or modified.

 ### `ApollonView`